Skip to content

 Agent Instructions

 Axiom's behavior is shaped by plain-Markdown "instruction files" that live in /data/config/.
-They tell the agent what to do — how to talk, what to remember, and what to check on a schedule — while the Settings pages control when and with which provider it does those things.
+They tell the agent what to do — how to talk, what to remember, what to do in background tasks, and what to check on a schedule — while the Settings pages control when and with which provider it does those things.

 This page describes each file, what it controls, when the agent reads it, and what belongs inside.
 Each file ships with a sensible default template on first startup; the exact templates live in packages/core/src/memory.ts — per-file links are in the sections below.